Jeff-Brausam/Intro-to-computer-science/README.md

 Recursion consists of two things: a base case - a case where the problem is defined as complete, and a recursive call - a call to the same function, until it solves itself.

+Tip: When you’re writing a recursive function involving an array, the base case is often an empty array or an array with one element.
+If you’re stuck, try that first.

 Here are some common examples: